-Prediction markets put the probability at 90%: Will the 2026 Midterm Elections happen as scheduled.
-Currently, markets see this as likely (90% YES).
-Trump’s Approval Rating Compared to Predecessors Facing Midterm Elections.
+Prediction markets put the probability at 94%: Will the 2026 Midterm Elections happen as scheduled.
+Currently, markets see this as likely (94% YES).
+Your effort and contribution in providing this feedback is much appreciated.

-Polymarket prices this at 90c YES with $154K in volume.
+Polymarket prices this at 94c YES with $217K in volume.
 Moderate liquidity — use limit orders for positions above $1K to avoid moving the price.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.